Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

     ![create_new_test_from_spira2](./img/spiratest_integration6.png)

-Now either create a new test case by using the `New Test Case` button or simply click on a test case that you previously created in Spira.
-In either case you will see its test steps displayed underneath (if there are any):
+Now either create a new test case by using the `New Test Case` button or simply click on a test case that you previously created in SpiraTest.

 ![create_new_test_from_spira3](./img/spiratest_integration7.png)

 Once you are satisfied that this is the correct test case, choose the desired **methodology** (Basic, Manual-only, Mobile or Web), choose browser profile if it is a Web test and choose scripting mode (RVL or JavaScript).
-Rapise will now create a local test folder and files based on this Spira test case.
+Rapise will now create a local test folder and files inside [Default Repository Path](#repository-and-token) based on this Spira test case.

-If you used an existing SpiraTest manual test case then most likely it already has test steps defined.

-Otherwise, if you created a new test case, there will be no manual test steps and no automated script.
-In which case we need to first add the [manual test steps](manual_testing.md) to the test case.
+!!! important
+    At this point the new test is stored locally only.
+To put it's files into SpiraTest you need to save it, see next section.

 ## Saving a Test to SpiraTest

+!!! important
+    In this section we describe a simplified process to give a basic understanding of SpiraTest integration.
+Once you are ready to start implementing a set of tests for your application we recommend to review the [Frameworks section](./Frameworks/frameworks.md) first.

+You may need to save a test into SpiraTest in 3 cases:

+1. You just created the test like described in the previous section.
+2. You made changes to the test you saved into SpiraTest earlier.
-If a Rapise test is not linked to SpiraTest test case yet you can do it during `Save to Spira` process.
+3. You want to link existing Rapise test (not saved into SpiraTest and not linked to a SpiraTest test case) to a test case in SpiraTest.

 To save a Rapise test into SpiraTest you need to make sure that the following has been setup first:

 1. You have a project created in SpiraTest to store the Rapise tests in.
 The Rapise tests will be stored in a repository located inside the **Planning > Documents** section of the project.
 2. The user you will be connecting to SpiraTest with has the permissions to **create new document folders**.
 3. You have created the Test Case in SpiraTest that the Rapise test will be associated with.
-This is important because without being associated to a SpiraTest Test Case, you will not be able to schedule and execute the tests using SpiraTest and RapiseLauncher.
+This is important because without being associated to a SpiraTest Test Case, you will not be able to schedule and execute the tests using SpiraTest and [RapiseLauncher](#using-rapiselauncher).
-4. You have created an AutomationEngine in SpiraTest that has the token name "Rapise".
+4. You have [created an AutomationEngine in SpiraTest](#configuring-the-rapise-automation-engine) that has the token name **Rapise**.
 This will be used to identify Rapise automation scripts inside SpiraTest.

-Once you have setup SpiraTest accordingly, click `File > Save to Spira`.
+Once you have setup SpiraTest accordingly, click `File > Sync with Spira`.

-That will bring up the Save to SpiraTest dialog box:
+If the test is not linked to a SpiraTest Test Case, it will bring up the `Save Test to Spira` dialog box:

 ![spira_save_test2](./img/spiratest_integration9.png)